Going to secondary school: what to expect

 - Be prepared for ups and downs.
-Adjusting to change takes time, but if things don’t stabilise after the first term, talk to your child’s home-room teacher in the first instance.
+Adjusting to change takes time, but if things don’t settle down after the first term, talk to your child’s home-room teacher or year coordinator.

-- Remind your child that it’s normal to feel nervous about starting something new – for example, you could share how nervous and excited you feel when starting a new job.
+- Remind your child that it’s natural to feel nervous about starting something new.
+For example, you could share how nervous and excited you feel when starting a new job.

 - Talk to other parents to check whether your child’s experiences and feelings are similar to those of others.
 Sporting and school events are good opportunities to meet other parents.

 - Stay calm.
-If you’re calm and reassuring you’ll give your child more confidence that she can get through the tough parts of starting high school.
+If you’re calm and reassuring you’ll help your child feel confident about getting through the start of secondary school.

 Signs your child might be having difficulty at secondary school

-If your child is struggling with the transition to secondary school, you might notice that he:
+If children are struggling with the transition to secondary school, they might:

-- doesn’t want to go to school, or refuses to go
+- not want to go to school, or refuse to go to school

-- says he feels sick on Sunday nights
+- say they feel sick on Sunday nights

-- doesn’t seem interested in schoolwork or new activities at the new school
+- seem uninterested in schoolwork or new activities at the new school

-- doesn’t talk with you about school or friends
+- avoid talking with you about school or friends

-- seems low on confidence or self-esteem – your child might say he’s dumb or nobody likes him
+- seem low on confidence – your child might say they’re dumb or nobody likes them

-- is getting lower marks than he used to.
+- get lower marks than they used to.

 If your child is having trouble, don’t wait for things to improve on their own.
-Try to get your child talking about how she’s feeling, let her know that feeling worried is normal, and see whether you can work out some strategies together.
+Try to get your child talking about how they’re feeling, let them know that it’s OK to feel worried, and see whether you can work out some strategies together.

-The transition to secondary school for children with disability and the transition to secondary school for children with autism spectrum disorder can be challenging.
+The transition to secondary school for children with disability and the transition to secondary school for autistic children can be challenging.
 You might need extra time to plan your child’s transition.